elidaniels99/Portfolio/README.md

             );
         }

-        // Create multiple green dots on the lower half for (let i = 0; i < 100; i++) { // You can adjust the number of dots createGreenDot();
+        // Create multiple green dots to cover the viewport for (let i = 0; i < 100; i++) { // You can adjust the number of dots createGreenDot();
         }